w0006887/modules/0410/mdModule.md

 The top-level outcomes should match the student learning outcomes (SLOs) that are included in the curriculum of a course.
 Sub-levels can be used to increase the granularity of an SLO.

 Each rubric can be associated with an objective.
+In return, an assignment (quiz or assignment) optionally links to a rubric.